SherryXDing/FINRA-Bedrock-Workshop/README.md

 ### Question Answering

 - [Simple questions with context](./03_QuestionAnswering/00_qa_w_bedrock_titan.ipynb): This notebook shows a simple example answering a question with given context by calling the model directly.
-- [Answering questions with Retrieval Augmented Generation](./03_QuestionAnswering/01_qa_w_rag_claude.ipynb): We can improve the above process by implementing an architecure called Retreival Augmented Generation (RAG).
-RAG retrieves data from outside the language model (non-parametric) and augments the prompts by adding the relevant retrieved data in context.